MFA Summer Weekly Journeys Through Art for Children

 Looking for alternatives to camp?
 The MFA offers weekly summer art classes for kids.
 Each morning and afternoon course focuses on a specific theme.
 Groups of up to 12 children (grouped by age) discover new places and cultures; visit our galleries; draw, paint, sculpt, collage, and print in studio art classrooms.
 Students may register for a single week or any combination of multiple weeks.
 Sign your child up for just the morning, just the afternoon session or have them come for both!

-Need something for your child to do from 12pm and 1pm between classes?
+Need something for your child to do from 12pm and 1pm between their morning and afternoon classes?
 If your child is enrolled in an art class, register for our supervised lunches.
-Studio Art Faculty will eat with and entertain your child during lunch.
+Studio Art Faculty will eat with and entertain your child during the hour.
 Children must bring their own lunches.

 Supervised Late Pickup